charlesmyu/memory-allocation/README.md

 object.

 ## Testing
 Testing script included, run by using `python allocation_test.py` in console.
-Tests cover read, save, and delete functions, including testing of appropriate exceptions when conditions are met and testing of both the first fit and best fit allocation algorithms.
+Suite of 40 tests across 5 categories cover read, save, and delete functions, including testing of appropriate exceptions when conditions are met and testing of both the first fit and best fit allocation algorithms.

 ## CLI
 A CLI has been included for manual testing or other command line interactions with the file system manager.
 Run